 School Board Meeting Protocol

-Welcome to this meeting of your school board.
+The public is welcome and invited to attend school board meetings.
 Your views and interest in education are important to the Board and administration.
-Whether your purpose of attending this meeting is to bring information or an issue to the Board’s attention or observation, we hope you leave with a better understanding of your public schools and its school board.
+Whether your purpose of attending a meeting is to bring information or an issue to the Board’s attention or observation, we hope you leave with a better understanding of your public schools and its school board.

 Additional meetings called special sessions can be added to the schedule at the discretion of the Board president.
-The district will provide public notice date, time and location of such meetings at least 24 hours in advance of the special session.
+The district will provide public notice of date, time and location of such meetings at least 24 hours in advance of the special session.

 Guidelines for Addressing the Board of Directors

 During the Public Suggestion and Comment, at the beginning of the meeting, the Board listens to comments from the audience.
 The Board is interested in hearing your concerns, and your compliments, too.
 It is best to call the superintendent’s office a couple days before the meeting, so the board can be prepared with information that may be helpful to you.
 If you wish to comment please follow the guidelines listed below: